hyper-expanse/semantic-delivery-gitlab/README.md

 ## Version Selection

 As noted earlier `semantic-release-gitlab` uses [conventional-recommended-bump](https://www.npmjs.com/package/conventional-recommended-bump) to determine the version to use when releasing.
-If `conventional-recommended-bump` indicates that no new release should be made then `semantic-release-gitlab` will **not** release a new version of the project.
+If `conventional-recommended-bump` indicates that no new release should be made then `semantic-release-gitlab` will **not** release a new version of your project.

 Rules used by `conventional-recommended-bump` are housed in it's repository.
 If you have any questions or concerns regarding those rules, or the version recommended by `conventional-recommended-bump`, please reach out to their project.